85ip9gh/SpringBoot_CRUD_1/README.md

 ### 11/26/2023
 - Move reviews to json file and map through them to take up less space in home component.
 Maybe do the same with the svg images somehow
+- Add and implement price to car
+- add info icon in login page that lets you know to login as admin to have access to users

 # Initial Sketches:
 ![Sketches for Car Sale Website](./images/CRUD_1_Sketches.png?)